-CLIENT OR PRINCIPAL CONTRACTOR DETAILS Client: SCOPE OF WORKS Project Name: Project Address: Project Manager: Contact Phone: Date SWMS supplied to Project Manager: ANY HIGH BIOK CONSTRUCTOR NAME OF THE POLIT ANY HIGH-RISK CONSTRUCTOR N WC & BEIN C ARIED OUT ☐ involves a risk of a person falling more than 2 meters is carried out on or near pressurised gas mains or piping ☐ is carried out on a telecommunication tower carried out on or near chemical, fuel or refrigerant lines ☐ involves demolition of an element of a structure that is load-bearing \square is carried out on or near energised electrical installations or services ☐ involves demolition of an element related to the physical integral of a functure ☐ is carried out in an area that may have a contaminated or flammable atmosphere ☐ involves, or is likely to involve, disturbing asb ☐ involves tilt-up or precast concrete ☐ involves structural alteration or repair that -quires term - v sup -rt to prevent collapse ☐ is carried out on, in or adjacent to a road, railway, shipping lane or other traffic corridor ☐ is carried out in or near a confined space ☐ is carried out in an area of a workplace where there is any movement of powered mobile plant ☐ is carried out in/near a shaft or trench deeper that. tunnel involving use of explosives ☐ is carried out in areas with artificial extremes of temperature. \square is carried out in or near water or other liquid that involves a risk of drowning. ☐ involves diving work.
+CLIENT OR PRINCIPAL CONTRACTOR DETAILS Client: SCOPE OF WORKS Project Name: Project Address: Project Manager: Contact Phone: Date SWMS supplied to Project Manager: ANY HIGH-RISK CONSTRUCTOR ON WC & BEIN C & RIED OUT involves a risk of a person falling more than 2 meters is carried out on or near pressurised gas mains or piping ☐ is carried out on a telecommunication tower carried out on or near chemical, fuel or refrigerant lines ☐ involves demolition of an element of a structure that is load-hearing ☐ is carried out on or near energised electrical installations or services ☐ involves demolition of an element related to the physical interrity structure ☐ is carried out in an area that may have a contaminated or flammable atmosphere ☐ involves, or is likely to involve, disturbing as ☐ involves tilt-up or precast concrete involves structural alteration or repair the requires to rary so port to prevent collapse ☐ is carried out on, in or adjacent to a road, railway, shipping lane or other traffic corridor ☐ is carried out in or near a confined space ☐ is carried out in an area of a workplace where there is any movement of powered mobile plant is carried out in/near a shaft or trench deeper an or tunnel involving use of explosives ☐ is carried out in areas with artificial extremes of temperature. is carried out in or near water or other liquid that involves a risk of drowning. involves diving work.
 ANY HIGH-RISK MACHINER Y OR EQUIPMENT NEARBY